code-and-co/react-native-image-offline/README.md

 # react-native-image-offline

 React Native library for iOS and Android offline image storage.
 This library provides most of the capabilities for an application to display pre-loaded images when offline.
-This library has a dependency on **react-native-fetch-blob**.
-Refer [here](https://github.com/wkh237/react-native-fetch-blob) for more details about the library.
+(This library has a dependency on **react-native-fetch-blob**.
+Refer [here](https://github.com/wkh237/react-native-fetch-blob) for more details about the library.)

 ## Features
-* Define your own offline store name!
+* Define your own offline storage name!
-* Pre load the images.
+* Pre load the images
-* Automatically remove expired images from offline store.
+* Automatically remove expired images from offline storage.
-* Supports fallback source static image.
-This will be shown if source object has 'uri' but unable to download image or it does not exist in offline store.
+* Supports a fallback source static image that will be shown if a source object has a 'uri' but is unable to download the image or is unable to find it in the offline storage.
 * Use custom Image components.
-* You can always re-fetch the image by you specifying the `reloadImage={true}` irrespective of the image already being stored offline, this way you can refresh/load the most recently updated images.
+* You can always re-fetch the image by specifying `reloadImage={true}` irrespective of the image already being stored offline, this way you can refresh/load the most recently updated images.
-* Option to clear offline storage.
+* Option to clear offline storage

 ## Installation
-This library has a dependency with `react-native-fetch-blob`, please refer to their [installation instructions](https://github.com/wkh237/react-native-fetch-blob#user-content-installation)
+This library has a dependency on `react-native-fetch-blob`, please refer to their [installation instructions](https://github.com/wkh237/react-native-fetch-blob#user-content-installation)

 **Using yarn**